You may be interested to know …

 3. Seat Belts

 You can be fined up to £500 for not wearing one and you will automatically lose up to 25% of any compensation you may be entitled to if you are involved in an accident and are not wearing a seat belt.

 Follow the link for exceptions to the above: www.gov.uk/seat-belts-law

 4. Driving under the influence of alcohol or drugs

 It is illegal to drive under the influence of alcohol or drugs and the Police have the power to stop anyone at any time without giving a reason.

-You could be imprisoned, banned from driving and face a fine if you’re found guilty of drink-driving – www.gov.uk/drink-driving-penalties
+If you are found guilty of drink-driving you could be imprisoned, banned from driving and face a fine – see www.gov.uk/drink-driving-penalties

-If you’re convicted of drug driving you’ll get a minimum 1 year driving ban, a fine of up to £5,000 and a criminal record.
+If you are convicted of drug driving you will get a minimum 1 year driving ban, a fine of up to £5,000 and a criminal record.
 Your driving licence will also show you’ve been convicted for drug driving.
 This will last for 11 years.
-Follow the link for more information: www.gov.uk/drug-driving-law
+See www.gov.uk/drug-driving-law